What is car insurance excess?

 If you consider yourself a safe driver, it may be worth setting a higher voluntary excess to reduce your premiums.

-Just make sure you can afford to pay both your voluntary and compulsory excess if you need to make a claim.
+Just make sure you can afford to pay both the voluntary and compulsory excess if you need to make a claim.
 There’s no point setting a high voluntary excess you’ll struggle to pay.

 What happens if I can’t afford to pay the excess?

 If you can’t pay the excess, your insurance provider might refuse to pay out.
-That’s why you should always check the excess before taking out any insurance policy.
+Alternatively, they may deduct the excess from what they pay towards the repairs, leaving you with an outstanding bill from the garage.

 When won’t I pay an excess?